 - Physical Science

-- Safety (REQUIRED of all recipients): Complete at least one of the following safety checklists/plans most applicable to the proposed project/presentation:
+- Safety (REQUIRED of all recipients): Complete at least one of the following safety checklists/plans most applicable to the proposed ERC activities/project/presentation:

-- Research Compliance (May be required): Complete all applicable research compliance requirements for the proposed project/presentation from the following list:
+- Research Compliance (May be required): Complete all applicable research compliance requirements for the proposed ERC activities/project/presentation from the following list:

-UROP will withhold funding until all documentation on training and research compliance is received.
-If this requirement is not met within the designated deadline, UROP may rescind the funding offer unless there is evidence of significant progress towards satisfying the requirement (e.g., a pending approval email).
+If the documents are not received by the deadline, UROP may rescind the funding unless there is evidence of significant progress towards satisfying the requirement (e.g., a pending approval email).

-See below for more details on each requirement.
+The below section contains more details on each requirement.
 Note that they are not comprehensive as different offices are responsible for providing/granting different types of training and research compliance approvals.
-UROP is not responsible for providing training and granting research compliance approvals; however, UROP is required to ensure that UROP funding recipients have completed these items.
+UROP is not responsible for providing training and granting research compliance approvals.
+However, UROP is required by the University to ensure that UROP funding recipients have completed these items.

 1. Responsible Conduct of Research Training (RCR)

 UROP requires all funding recipients to select and complete at least one RCR training, in consultation with their faculty mentor, that is most relevant to their project through the online Collaborative Institutional Training Initiative (CITI) Program (free to UHM students, staff and faculty).
 Follow the guidelines below to complete an RCR training: